 Budget for supporting the cOAlition S Office

 The cOAlition S Office staff and activities are funded by cOAlition S funders’ contributions and grants.
-Human resources represented 2.3 FTE in 2020, 2.8 FTE in 2021, and 3.5 FTE in 2022 and 2023, including staff and consultancy.
-Software development mainly covered the costs of developing the Journal Checker Tool and the Journal Comparison Service.
-The Commissioned studies in 2023 included the launch of the impact study of Plan S and the consultation about the “Towards responsible Publishing” proposal, as well as work on “Fairer APCs”.
-Travel expenses covered notably the participation of unfunded experts from the Global South in the Diamond Open Access Summit in Mexico.
+Human resources represented 2.3 FTE in 2020, 2.8 FTE in 2021, 3.5 FTE in 2022-2023, and 3 FTE in 2024, including staff and consultancy.
+Software development mainly covered the costs of the Journal Checker Tool and the Journal Comparison Service.
+The commissioned studies in 2024 included the launch of the impact study of Plan S and the consultation about the “Towards responsible Publishing” report, as well as work on “Fairer APCs”.
+Travel and event expenses covered notably the participation and support for the 2nd Diamond Open Access Summit in Cape Town.
 More information about our activities is available in the annual report.